 What is a dry skin type?

-If you have dry skin, you may feel a tightness in your skin.
-Those with dry skin generally have almost invisible pores and they may frequently experience some be scaly patches or flaking on their skin.
-Dry skin often has a rough complexion.
-Red patches are sometimes evident.
 When dry skin is exposed to conditions such as wind, dry air, cold air, dry indoor heat, long, hot showers and baths, and certain ingredients in soaps and cosmetics, it can crack and peel, itch, and even become inflamed.

 What is an oily skin type?